 - You are sitting in a seat for the entire trip.

-- You have to pay attention to road conditions and traffic.
+- Paying attention to road conditions and traffic is required.

 - You could experience bad weather and traffic congestion.